Obscuretone/obscuretone.github.io/public/posts/en/xkcdmeme.md

 For location, the service reads GPS metadata from the image's EXIF data.
 Camera GPS coordinates are commonly stored as degrees, minutes, and seconds, so the first step is parsing those into decimal latitude and longitude.

-Then the service checks the coordinate against National Park Service boundary data using geospatial libraries such as GeoPandas and Shapely.
+Then the service checks the coordinate against [National Park Service boundary data](https://www.nps.gov/subjects/science/science-data.htm) using geospatial libraries such as GeoPandas and Shapely.
+GeoPandas' own spatial-join docs describe this exact class of operation: combining point and polygon data based on [their spatial relationship](https://geopandas.org/en/stable/gallery/spatial_joins.html).

 That part of the problem is a good reminder that "simple" tasks still require careful data handling: